 As many of you are now aware, earlier this year LinkedIn made some pretty significant changes to the volume of connection requests that a user can send.

-Today, this limit stands at 100 connection requests per week, and although this creates obvious challenges for businesses that have a multi-channel strategy 😰, it needn't!
+Today, the LinkedIn limit stands at 100 connection requests per week, and although this creates obvious challenges for businesses that have a multi-channel strategy 😰, it needn't!
+You can read our article on LinkedIn connection limits.

 Now’s the time to work on your revised targeting strategy and stop bombarding LinkedIn profiles with a ‘scattergun’ connection approach.
 In this blog, we highlight our top tips to identify your target connections, improving your conversion rates whilst remaining within the new connection limits.